 Akin to for-profit organizations, nonprofits have an intricate management structure.
 They both use cutting edge of human resource software.
 Both hire experienced managers.
 Nonprofits need to comply with relevant IRS codes.
 An organization with 501(c)(3) classification is a charity and the donations it receives come under tax.
 An organization with 501(c)(6), on the other hand, is exempted from tax.

 Nonprofits promote themselves just like for-profit organizations do.
-They are active across digital channels and are making a great use of social media and visual content like nonprofit infographics to drive traffic.
+They are active across digital channels, use nonprofit marketing tools, and are making a great use of social media and visual content like nonprofit infographics to drive traffic.
 Look at the pie chart below:

 The differences in IRS codes require these organizations to have separate management procedures and accounting methods.
 Aside from that, both profit-based and nonprofits have organizational layers.
 People in the top layers are key decision makers and major stakeholders, responsible for the smooth functioning of the organization.